realiotech/multi-staking/x/multi-staking/spec/03_messages.md

 * Get `IntermediaryAccount` for the delegator.

-* Set `IntermediaryAccountDelegator` if it's not set yet.
+* Set `IntermediaryDelegator` if it's not set yet.

 * Send delegated coins from user to `IntermediaryAccount`.